Leonardo Mayer: 2014: First ATP title and top 30

 In February 2014, Mayer reached his first career ATP final at Viña del Mar, defeating second seed Tommy Robredo en route.
 Mayer lost to top-seed Fabio Fognini in straight sets.
 At Oeiras and Niza, he reached the quarterfinals as a qualifier in both.
 He was defeated in the third round of the French Open by Rafael Nadal.

 At Wimbledon, he reached the fourth round of a Grand Slam for the first time.
 He defeated No. 25 seed Andreas Seppi, former Wimbledon semifinalist and Australian Open runner-up Marcos Baghdatis, and Andrey Kuznetsov before being defeated by Grigor Dimitrov in straight sets.
 With this run, Mayer was ranked in the top 50 for the first time in his career.

 Next, Mayer played in the 2014 MercedesCup, where he lost in the second round to Mikhail Youzhny.
-Then, he played at the 2014 International German Open, where he beat Guillermo García-López and Philipp Kohlschreiber, reaching the final without dropping a set.
+Then, he played at the 2014 International German Open, where he beat Guillermo García López and Philipp Kohlschreiber, reaching the final without dropping a set.
 In the final, he defeated top seed David Ferrer in three sets, winning his first ATP title.

 Seeded 23rd at the 2014 US Open, Mayer reached the third round, being defeated by Kei Nishikori.
 In the doubles tournament, he partnered with compatriot Carlos Berlocq and made it to the quarterfinals, beating the reigning Wimbledon champions Jack Sock and Vasek Pospisil.

 Mayer won his two singles rubbers against Israel in the Davis Cup Play-offs, helping Argentina to secure a place in the 2015 World Group.

-Mayer lost in the second round at the Malaysian Open to Jarkko Nieminen and in the first round of the China Open to Martin Klizan.
+Mayer lost in the second round at the Malaysian Open to Jarkko Nieminen and in the first round of the China Open to Martin Kližan.
 He lost in the second round of the Shanghai Masters to Roger Federer, who saved five match points against Mayer.